 Your main goal is to get the lowest Cost Per Lead (CPL).
 For example, if you pay for an ad to be seen 1000 times (impressions) at a cost of $1 per impression, you’ve spent $1000.
 If your ad is poorly written and unappealing, and only 20 people click through (leads), then you’ve spent $1000 for 20 leads.
 That’s a cost of $50 per lead, and that doesn’t even guarantee an actual sale.

 On the other hand, a well written, high performing ad may attract 500 people to click through.
 That reduces your CPL to $2, which is far more effective.

 The Importance of Testing Facebook Ad Optimisation

 If there’s one thing that the Adespresso experiment shows, it is the importance of testing Facebook ads thoroughly.
 Their results reflected that poorly received ads cost 2.4 times per lead than the high performers.

 Facebook ad optimisation should be part of a wider strategy.
 It’s not about just creating one ad and hoping for the best.
 You should always be willing to run a number of different ads concurrently – you’ll soon find out what works well for you and what doesn’t.

 Adespresso’s experiment also showed that even for the highest performing ad, there were certain days in two-week period that it performed poorly.
 This is why it’s important to let ads run for a decent amount of time so you can truly test their effectiveness.

 Need Help Optimising Your Facebook Ads?

-Need professional help with your Facebook advertising optimisation?
+Need professional help with your Facebook ad management?
 We work closely with our clients to determine and test the best Facebook ad copy for your unique business.
 Remember, effective Facebook ads that work will cost you less per conversion, so it pays to get it right.
 Contact us here to see how we can help.

 More from Paper Planes